Rate-Limiting-Nullifier/rln-docs/src/sss.md

-# Shamirs Secret Sharing Scheme
+# Shamir's Secret Sharing Scheme

 *Shamirs Secret Sharing* allows to split the secret to `n` parts and restore it upon presentation any `m` parts (`m <= n`)